vishipayyallore/inspirational-quotes/InspirationalQuotes.md

-"The only person you should try to be better than is the person you were yesterday." - Anonymous "Hope is the light that guides us through the darkness." - Desmond Tutu "You are stronger than you seem, braver than you believe, and smarter than you think." - Christopher Robin "The best revenge is massive success." - Frank Sinatra "You miss 100% of the shots you don't take." - Wayne Gretzky "Keep shining, because the right people will be blinded by your light."
+"The only person you should try to be better than is the person you were yesterday." - Anonymous "Hope is the light that guides us through the darkness." - Desmond Tutu "You are stronger than you seem, braver than you believe, and smarter than you think." - Christopher Robin "You miss 100% of the shots you don't take." - Wayne Gretzky "Keep shining, because the right people will be blinded by your light."
 "You don't have to be perfect to start, but you have to start to be perfect."